 Higher Education Regional Coordinators

-The higher education regional coordinator provides service and or/family member information directly related to military education benefits.
-Click here to see a map of all Minnesota Higher Education Regional Coordinators.
+The higher education regional coordinators provide service members and or/family member information directly related to military education benefits.
+Click here to see a map of all Minnesota higher education regional coordinators.

 Eric Abell can be reached 218-299-6881 or 218-396-0753 (cell).
 Please call for campus availability.
 His offices are located at the following campus locations: